 Throwing down the gauntlet in the Chronicle of Higher Education (CHE), Aaron Hughes wants us all to consider the possibility that Jewish Studies is “too Jewish.”
 No doubt, the very articulation of the question in this precise formulation appearing in a public forum open to the entire university community might raise all kinds of specters relating to the history of Jewish and anti-Jewish polemics and apologetics.
 It has, of course, always been said that the Jews are a small and misanthropic people, a ghost-like and parochial people.
 As it emerged in Germany in the 19th century, Jewish Studies, or the Science of Judaism, as it was once called, has always combined academic inquiry and cultural polemics.

-The point was to either give the Jews and Judaism a decent burial or to defend it against its cultured despisers.
-Taking the dynamic one step further, it now appears that the problem isn’t the Jews or Judaism.
+The point behind Jewish Studies in its first, nineteenth century iteration was to either give Judaism a decent burial or to defend it against its cultured despisers.
+Taking the dynamic one step further, it now appears that the problem isn’t the Judaism.
 The problem is Jewish Studies.
 The brilliance of Aaron’s essay and the larger critical project it represents is to underscore the fact that Jewish Studies has always been apologetic, has always been forced into this or that apologetic crouch.
 The argument forces scholars of Jewish Studies to “defend” not just the Jews or Judaism, but the practice of Jewish Studies as an academic discipline.
 As it turns out, Aaron thinks that Jewish Studies is itself “too Jewish,”

 Whose fault is it that Jewish thought and philosophy writ small and Jewish Studies writ large remain a minor literature if not, in parts great or small, our own?
 What I appreciate most about Aaron’s argument is its call to open doors to include new theoretical perspectives, as well as and especially scholar-colleagues with diverse methodological and political commitments.
 Most important, Aaron is right to argue that Jewish Studies can’t just be for Jews and by Jews for it to count as the academic discipline we want it to be and know that it is.
 It has to set aside litmus tests based on identity and politics and include Jews and non-Jews on equal footing.
 About this there is nothing with which to disagree and with which there is everything to concur.